goposse/ripper/README.md

 ## Credits

-Haitch is sponsored, owned and maintained by [Posse Productions LLC](http://goposse.com).
+Ripper is sponsored, owned and maintained by [Posse Productions LLC](http://goposse.com).
 Follow us on Twitter [@goposse](https://twitter.com/goposse).
 Feel free to reach out with suggestions, ideas or to say hey.

 ### Security